-We have incurred significant costs related to the merger and expect to incur additional costs as integration plans continue.
+We have incurred significant costs related to the Merger and expect to incur additional costs as integration plans continue.
 If we are unable to offset the costs of the acquisition through realization of efficiencies, our financial condition, liquidity and results of operations will suffer.

-We have incurred, and expect to continue to incur, various non-recurring costs associated with combining the operations of TransEnterix Surgical and SafeStitch, including, but not limited to, legal, accounting and financial advisory fees.
+We have incurred, and expect to continue to incur, various non-recurring costs associated with combining the operations of TransEnterix with SafeStitch, including, but not limited to, legal, accounting and financial advisory fees.
 The substantial majority of non-recurring expenses have been composed of these costs and expenses related to the execution of the acquisition, facilities and systems consolidation costs and employment-related costs.
 We have also incurred fees and costs related to formulating and implementing integration plans.
 Additional unanticipated costs may be incurred in the integration of the businesses.
-Although we expect that the elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of the businesses, should allow us to offset incremental acquisition and acquisition-related costs over time, this net benefit may not be achieved in the near term, or at all
+Although we expect that the elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of the businesses, should allow us to offset incremental acquisition and acquisition-related costs over time, this net benefit may not be achieved in the near term, or at all.

-We have a substantial amount of indebtedness, which may adversely affect our financial resources and our ability to operate our business.
+SafeStitch has incurred a substantial amount of indebtedness as a result of its assumption of TransEnterix's outstanding debt in connection with the Merger, which may adversely affect our financial resources and our ability to operate our business.

-In connection with the merger we became a party to, and jointly and severally liable for, \$9.4 million of outstanding debt of TransEnterix Surgical, and the associated obligations owed by TransEnterix Surgical under a Loan and Security Agreement, dated January 17, 2012, among TransEnterix Surgical, Silicon Valley Bank and Oxford Finance LLC, as amended by a First, Second and Third Amendment, dated February 11, 2013, September 3, 2013 and October 31.
+In connection with the Merger, we became a party to, and jointly and severally liable for, \$9.4 million of the outstanding debt of TransEnterix, and the associated obligations owed by TransEnterix under a Loan and Security Agreement, dated January 17, 2012, among TransEnterix, Silicon Valley Bank (SVB) and Oxford Finance LLC (Oxford), as amended to date (the SVB-Oxford LSA).

-2013, respectively.
-The amended Loan and Security Agreement evidences a term loan, which will mature on January 1, 2016.
 Our resulting substantial level of indebtedness and other financial obligations increase the possibility that we may be unable to pay, when due, the principal of, interest on, or other amounts due in respect of, our indebtedness.

-Further, under the amended Loan and Security Agreement, we are subject to certain restrictive covenants that, among other things, may limit our ability to obtain additional financing for working capital requirements, product development activities, debt service requirements, and general corporate or other purposes.
+Further, under the SVB-Oxford LSA, we are subject to certain restrictive covenants that, among other things, may limit our ability to obtain additional financing for working capital requirements, product development activities, debt service requirements, and general corporate or other purposes.
 These restrictive covenants include, without limitation, restrictions on our ability to: (1) change the nature of our business; (2) incur additional indebtedness; (3) incur liens; (4) make certain investments; (5) make certain dispositions of assets; (6) merge, dissolve, consolidate or sell all or substantially all of our assets; and (7) enter into transactions with affiliates.

-If we breach any of these restrictive covenants or are unable to pay our indebtedness under the amended Loan and Security Agreement when due, this could result in an event of default.
-In such event, the lenders may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings, together with accrued and unpaid interest and other amounts payable under the term loan, to be immediately due and payable.
+If we breach any of these restrictive covenants or are unable to pay our indebtedness under the SVB-Oxford LSA when due, this could result in a default under the SVB-Oxford LSA.
+In such event, SVB and/or Oxford, as the case may be, may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings, together with accrued and unpaid interest and other amounts payable under the SVB-Oxford LSA, to be immediately due and payable.
 Any such occurrence would have an immediate and materially adverse impact on our business and results of operations.